just-jeb/angular-builders/README.md

       - `prepend`: prepends the given entry configuration (in custom webpack config) to the existing field configuration (in Angular CLI webpack config).
 The custom loaders config will be added to the _beginning_ of the existing loaders array.
       - `replace`: replaces the given entry configuration entirely.
 The custom webpack config will replace the Angular CLI webpack config (for this particular entry).
       See [webpack-merge](https://github.com/survivejs/webpack-merge) for more info.
     - `replaceDuplicatePlugins`: Defaults to `false`.
-If true, the plugins in custom webpack config will replace the corresponding plugins in default Angular CLI webpack configuration.
+If `true`, the plugins in custom webpack config will replace the corresponding plugins in default Angular CLI webpack configuration.

 `angular.json` Example:
 ```